pip-services/pip-services-docs/content/en/python/postgres/_index.md

 To implement postgresql persistence component you shall inherit `IdentifiablePostgresPersistence`.
 Most CRUD operations will come from the base class.
 You only need to override `get_page_by_filter` method with a custom filter function.
-And, implement a `get_one_by_key` custom persistence method that doesn't exist in the base class.
+And implement a `get_one_by_key` custom persistence method that doesn't exist in the base class.

 ```python
 class MyPostgresPersistence(IdentifablePostgresPersistence):